blancosilva/blancosilva.github.io/_posts/2011-01-14-basic-examples-of-maximum-likelihood-estimation.md

 date: 2011-01-14 10:24:08.000000000 -05:00
 category: post
 comments: true
 ---

+In this post, we see how to use maximum likelihood to estimate the best parameters for a few of the most common distributions.

 ## Estimation of best parameter for iid Exponential Distributions

 Let <span>\\( X_1, X_2, \dotsc, X_m \\)</span> be a random sample from the exponential distribution with probability density functions of the form <span>\\( f_\theta(x) = \tfrac{1}{\theta}e^{-x/\theta} \\)</span> for <span>\\( x &gt;0 \\)</span> and any parameter <span>\\( \theta &gt;0. \\)</span>  The likelihood function is then given as the product